Nancy Drew

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Nancy Drew confidently solves a case in River Heights, demonstrating her detective skills and wholesome, old-fashioned personality in her familiar small-town world..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Nancy and her father arrive in Los Angeles, where she is immediately fish-out-of-water, and she discovers they're staying in the former home of deceased actress Dehlia Draycott, whose mysterious death intrigues her..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.